 - One sheet of pre-cut 2ft x 4ft Plexiglas of at least 3/8in thickness or thicker.

 A quick thought on Plexiglas: The thicker it is, the stronger it is.
 For years I had actually been using a 1/4in thick sheet of Plexiglas that I had bought straight from Home Depot.
 It had worked just fine, although I noticed that it did flex a little when a 200lb plus person walked across it.
 Therefore, I don’t recommend using Plexiglas this thin because you just don’t know if or when it will eventually give way.
 After speaking with a specialist about my particular bridge measurements and the details on the spacing of the braces, he felt I would be just fine with a 3/8in thick sheet.
-I have since replaced my bridge with a thicker 3/8in sheet and it works great.
-However, if you are still concerned, you can opt for a 1/2in thick sheet, although it does get more expensive the thicker you go.
-If you are having trouble finding a specialty shop near you to purchase your Plexiglas, you can order it HERE.
+However, since I like to be better safe than sorry, I opted for a 1/2in thick sheet and it works great.
+I bought it from a plexiglass specialty store near me for $80 and although it was a little more money than the thinner stuff, I would rather be safe than sorry!
+If you’re having trouble finding a specialty shop near you to purchase your Plexiglas, you can order a 1/2in thick sheet HERE.

 Entrance and Exit Platforms (Optional)

 - Two sheets of 3/4in plywood at 2ft 1 1/4in x 3ft 4in

 - Two pieces of Astroturf or carpet at approx. 2 1/2ft x 3 3/4ft

 - Shovel and pick to dig hole